varun-wadhwani/hello/README.md

-# This is one of the first projects ontaining Hello World text.
+# This is one of the first projects containing Hello World text.